 What should you consider doing if you own, operate, are employed by, or provide services to, a state licensed cannabis business and the SAFE Act becomes law?

 State licensed cannabis businesses and other Cannabis Industry participants should re-evaluate their banking activities and cash management practices in light of the Committee’s approval of the SAFE Act.
 State licensed cannabis industry constituents should consider revisiting banks and credit unions that previously refused to provide financial services or whose costs were previously prohibitive.
 State licensed cannabis industry constituents should also attempt to work with multiple banks or credit unions and identify banking and cash management alternatives to mitigate business disruptions in the event that a bank or credit union limits deposits, freezes or terminates accounts, or modifies loans.

 This Client Alert is intended to give a high-level overview of the SAFE Act and is not intended to provide any legal advice.
 Should the SAFE Act be enacted, it may contain different or additional provisions from those contained in its present form, and even if enacted, engaging in the Cannabis Industry will still be illegal under federal law.
 We will provide updates when there are new developments.

-If you would like to discuss your company’s state licensed cannabis banking activities or needs, please contact William Moorman, Brian Reilly, or Jeff Sarasohn at Partridge Snow & Hahn LLP.
+If you would like to discuss your company’s state licensed cannabis banking activities or needs, please contact Brian Reilly at Partridge Snow & Hahn LLP.